Smoothings and Rational Double Point Adjacencies for Cusp Singularities: Degenerations with given monodromy invariant

 We have most of the necessary tools to prove that any $\lambda\in\mathcal{B}_{\text{\rm{gen}}}\cap \Lambda$ is the monodromy invariant of some Type III degeneration, but first we must introduce a surgery on integral-affine surfaces corresponding to an internal blow-up.
 Let $(X,D,\omega)\rightarrow B$ be an almost toric fibration.
 Then $P=\partial B$ is locally polygonal, and the components $D_i\subset D$ fiber over the edges $P_i\subset P$.

-\begin{definition} An \textsl{almost toric blow-up}, see \cite{Symington} Section 5.4 or \cite{Engel} Definition 3.3, is a surgery on $B$ which produces a new integral-affine surface with singularities $\tilde{B}$ admitting an almost toric fibration To construct $\tilde{B}$, we remove a triangle, called the \textsl{surgery triangle}, in $B$ resting on an edge $P_i$ and glue the two remaining edges together by a matrix conjugate to at the expense of introducing an $A_1$ singularity at the interior vertex of the triangle, whose monodromy-invariant line is parallel to $P_i$.
+\begin{definition} An \textsl{almost toric blow-up}, see \cite{Symington} Section 5.4 or \cite{Engel} Definition 3.3, is a surgery on $B$ which produces a new integral-affine surface with singularities $\tilde{B}$ and an almost toric fibration whose base is $\tilde{B}$.
+To construct $\tilde{B}$, we remove a triangle, called the \textsl{surgery triangle}, in $B$ resting on an edge $P_i$ and glue the two remaining edges together by a matrix conjugate to at the expense of introducing an $A_1$ singularity at the interior vertex of the triangle, whose monodromy-invariant line is parallel to $P_i$.
 Then is an interior blow-up at a point on $D_i$.
 The \textsl{size} $b$ of the surgery is the lattice length of the base of the surgery triangle, and is the area of the exceptional curve with respect to $\tilde{\omega}$.
-In fact $[\tilde{\omega}]=\pi^*[\omega]-bE$ where $E$ is the class of the exceptional curve.
-The exceptional curve fibers over a path connecting $\tilde{P}_i$ to the $A_1$ singularity introduced. \end{definition}
+In fact $[\tilde{\omega}]=\pi^*[\omega]-bE$ where $E$ is the class of the exceptional curve.\end{definition}

+A sphere in $\tilde{X}$ representing the exceptional curve can be constructed which fibers over the path in $\tilde{B}$ which is the identified pair of edges of the surgery triangle.
+This path connects $\tilde{P}_i$ to the $A_1$ singularity introduced.
+One forms the sphere from a family of circles homologous to the vanishing cycle of the nodal fiber over the singularity.
+These circles collapse to points over the two endpoints of the path.

+\begin{remark} Even when we begin with a symplectic anticanonical pair $(X,D,\omega)$ which has a compatible complex structure, such as a symplectic toric surface, Symington's blow-up operation is a priori purely symplectic-topological.
+We never use a complex structure on $(X,D,\omega)$.
+But, it is possible when the size $b$ is small to upgrade the blow-up operation for Lagrangian fibrations with respect to a K\"ahler form, see e.g. Section 4 of \cite{abouzaid}.
+In addition, it is possible to retain a Hamiltonian $S^1$ action in a neighborhood of each exceptional curve. \end{remark}

 \begin{definition} Let $L$ be a straight line segment in a non-singular integral-affine surface $S$ and let $v$ be a primitive integral vector pointing along $L$.
 Suppose that $\gamma\colon [0,1]\rightarrow S$ is a path in $S$ such that $\gamma(0)\in L$.
 The \textsl{lattice distance} (along $\gamma$) from $L\subset B$ to $\gamma(1)$ is the integral Note that the cross product is preserved by integral-affine transformations, and thus the integral is well-defined.
 In fact, the lattice length is invariant if we deform the path within the nonsingular locus of $B$, so long as we fix $\gamma(1)$ and keep the condition $\gamma(0)\in L$.
 The lattice distance from the interior vertex of a surgery triangle to its base is necessarily equal to the lattice length of the base. \end{definition}